About the Journal

 To the Managing Editors only:

-3. Resubmit for Review (i.e., request major revisions and encourage resubmission without any promise to be published, the manuscript goes to the author for major revision and then for the next round of review, including external reviewers);
+- Resubmit for Review (i.e., request major revisions and encourage resubmission without any promise to be published).
+The manuscript goes to the author for major revision and then for the next round of review, including external reviewers);

-2. If any conflicts of interests affecting the review or important concerns about the reviewing process, the reviewer should articulate them (to the editors only).
+- If any conflicts of interest affect the review or if there are important concerns about the reviewing process, the reviewer should articulate them (to the editors only).

 To the Managing Editors and the Reviewer(s):

-1. Please summarize major points of the manuscripts how you see them – this may help the Managing Editors and the authors to contextualize your judgments.
+- Please summarize the major points of the manuscripts as you see them – this may help the Managing Editors and the authors to contextualize your judgments.

-2. Please abstract major contributions of the manuscript to the field and its strengths if you can find ones.
+- Please abstract the major contributions of the manuscript to the field and its strengths, if you can find any.

-7. Readability feedback and editing suggestions through comments on the text's margins, suggested changes in the text, or at end of the text (e.g., asking for clarification by providing alternative reading the text, requesting missing info, asking to split or reorganize sentences, breaking texts on paragraphs, suggesting subheading).
-Please focus on readability of the text having the DP international readership in mind rather than on conventionality of scientific texts and the English Standard grammar.
-Please allow the author's cultural variation and personal experimentation with the style and genre that can fruitfully diversify the DP research (to the editors and the author).
+- Readability feedback and editing suggestions through comments on the text's margins, suggested changes in the text, or at the end of the text (e.g., asking for clarification by providing an alternative reading of the text, requesting missing info, asking to split or reorganize sentences, breaking texts into paragraphs, suggesting a subheading).
+Please focus on the readability of the text, having the DP international readership in mind, rather than on the conventionality of scientific texts and the English Standard grammar.
+Please allow the author's cultural variation and personal experimentation with the style and genre, which can fruitfully diversify DP research (to the editors and the author).
 Clarity of communication addressing the DP community is the key issue here.

 IMPORTANT NOTES: